-Individual Suites: All meals; the Guest Conservation Contribution; twice-daily shared game drives per day, walking safaris, all drinks (excluding selected wines and imported beverages) and a laundry service are included.
+Individual Suites: All meals; the Guest Conservation Contribution; twice-daily shared game drives; walking safaris; all drinks (excluding selected wines and imported beverages); and a laundry service are included.

 Savanna Suite: Twice-daily game drives in a private Land Rover; the Guest Conservation Contribution; private dining with waiter in attendance; all drinks; and a laundry service are included.

-Children aged 8 years and older are welcome at the main lodge.
+Children aged 8 years and older are welcome.
 Rates available on request.
 Children of any age are welcome with their families when booking the Savanna Suite.
 Only children 16 years and older are allowed to go on bushwalks.